i4Ds/Karabo-Pipeline/doc/src/container.md

 ## Singularity Containers

+**Note:** Currently, building a Singularity container from our docker-registry and run karabo within it doesn't work properly.
+This is work in progress.
+Therfore, the following doc regarding Singularity are not relevant.

 Singularity containers are often standard on HPC clusters, which do not require special permissions (unlike Docker).
 We do not provide ready-made [Singularity containers](https://sylabs.io/).
 However, they can be easily created from Docker images with the following command (may take a while).
 You may first have to load the module if it's not available `module load singularity`: